motion/orbit/projects/blog/src/pages/update-one/index.md

   Ergonomically though, we can do better.
 </div>

-The visual effects of Iron Man and Minority Report not be necessary, but these movies do grasp at a real and unmet desire today: unification, fluidity, and better control over our information.
+The visual effects of Iron Man and Minority Report may not be necessary, but these movies do grasp at a real and unmet desire today: unification, fluidity, and better control over our information.

 The world today is becoming a world of silos inside web services.
 Browsers are silo-explorers, and tabs are how they maintain it.
 We think if you want to fix applications and the data we explore, you have to break out of the tab.
 Where we once had _files_ in operating systems that gave us portability, today we have no equivalent.
 Futher, even when we can export data from a service, we have no good interface to put it to use.